iamrazes/elibrary/README.md

 ## About

 This is my college projects on building a website with Laravel.
+The purpose is to be able to building an application professionally and fulfill industry standards.

 ## About eLibrary

-eLibrary

 ## About Laravel